 After the compositions were written, France’s Star Pop Orchestra was hired to play the pieces.
 And the recording went ahead at the Davout Studios in Paris.

 Sea of Serendipity

 For some reason, many gamers frown upon water stages.
-Having discussed with some online why they hate them, some feedback we got is they “slow” the pace of the game down.
+Having discussed with some gamers online why they hate them, some feedback we got is they think the levels “slow” the pace of the game.

 What this probably means is, knowing games, they get frustrated about a change in pace and dub all water stages as rubbish.

 Yet Rayman Origins offers some of the most staggering water levels in gaming history.
-Thoroughly engrossing, the stunning music is a key part in their beauty.
+Thoroughly engrossing, the stunning music is a key part of their beauty.

 So it’s perhaps this that set Héral off on his creative route.
-Regardless, we can see why the developer hired him – a more perfect soundtrack there could not be.
+Regardless, we can see why the developer hired him—a more perfect video game soundtrack there could not be.